cryobry/installJRMC/README.md

 ## Other Nicities

-* Automatically updates `installJRMC` to the latest release
+* Automatically updates `installJRMC` to the latest release.
-* Activates external third-party repositories for improved media playback (hardware decoding, etc.)
+* Activates external third-party repositories for improved media playback (hardware decoding, etc.).
-* Adds temporary legacy repositories to provide deprecated libraries
+* Adds temporary legacy repositories to provide deprecated libraries.
-* Links non-standard SSL certs
+* Links non-standard SSL certs.
-* Activates MC if a valid license file is found in common locations
+* Activates MC if a valid license file is found in common locations.

 ## Examples